Greats of Glenelg

 Great of Glenelg

 A successful businessman and strong leader Bignell had a solid partnership with Graham Cornes when he was President in those halcyon years in the mid to late 1980s.
 A benefactor of Glenelg Football Club.
-Graeme is a retired businessman and was chairman of automotive retailer Adtrans Group, the company he founded, for 23 years until 2011.
-Mr Bignell has had a long and distinguished career in the automotive industry, having established Stillwell Ford in Adelaide in 1971.
+Graeme was chairman of automotive retailer Adtrans Group, the company he founded, for 23 years until 2011.

 Tom Bonnily